Designations Congruent with Things: Chapter 26

 To Newton.

-Perhaps that is why telling him this feels like a risk, even after all this time, after all the iterations in which they have not abandoned one another.
+Perhaps that is why telling him feels like a risk, even after all this time, after all the iterations in which they have not abandoned one another.
 It feels like a risk because Hermann has a borrowed terror of desertion with the attendant momentum of historical inevitability.
-They exist in an equilibrium that is as perilous and poorly defined as any other human relationship, seared down, as it is, atop a decade of mutual admiration that had looked, from the outside, and, sometimes, from the inside, like a decade of mutual disdain.
+They exist in an equilibrium that’s as perilous and poorly defined as any other human relationship, seared down, as it is, atop a decade of mutual admiration that had looked, from the outside, and, sometimes, from the inside, like a decade of mutual disdain.

 Newton swaps Hermann’s sunglasses for his own glasses.
 He hands the shades back to Hermann.